 I wouldn’t want to stop my little girl from having the best for her.
 So today, I’m about to share what breast pump I am currently using.

 I had spent so much money from pregnancy until I gave birth.
-I had a high risk pregnancy due to asthma and hyperthyroidism.
-My baby turned yellowish and was diagnosed of hyperbilirubinemia and had acquired pneumonia from the pediatric ward.
+I had a high-risk pregnancy due to asthma and hyperthyroidism.
+My baby turned yellowish and was diagnosed with hyperbilirubinemia and had acquired pneumonia from the pediatric ward.